Focus stacking with Fuji’s focus bracketing feature (TL;DR)

 Combining or focus stacking images #

-Watch the video to see how to combine your focus bracketed images in Affinity Photo.
+Watch the videos below to see how to combine your focus bracketed images in Affinity Photo or photoshop.